-We recognise the complexity and urgency of climate change.
 Investec's environmental policy considers the risks and opportunities that climate change presents to the global economy.
 We believe that as a specialised financial services organisation and given our positioning in the developed and emerging worlds, we have the opportunity to make a meaningful impact in addressing climate change.

-We align with the Paris Agreement's aim of holding the increase in the global average temperature to well below 2°C above pre-industrial levels and of pursuing efforts towards limiting it to 1.5°C. We also recognise the urgency and need to accelerate action which has been incorporated into our approach.
+We are a member of the Net-Zero Banking Alliance (NZBA) and we support the Paris Agreement's aim of holding the increase in the global average temperature to well below 2°C above pre-industrial levels and of pursuing efforts towards limiting it to 1.5°C. We also recognise the urgency and need to accelerate action which has been incorporated into our approach.
 We report annually on our climate strategy, positioning and progress in our Task Force on Climate-related Financial Disclosures (TCFD) report.